bugsbrog/bugsbrog/README.md

 <h1 align="center">Hi 👋, I'm Hannah</h1>
 <h3 align="center">A passionate frontend developer from Wyoming</h3>

+I am a music lover turned Full Stack Web Development student at Bloom Institute of Technology.
+My love for music started when I was very small.
+I remember starting piano lessons when I was in 3rd grade and my passion for music has grown since then.
+After learning all I could learn and achieving so much in music, I made the decision to finish piano lessons in May of 2021 and take a big leap into the Customer Service Industry.

+My career goal is to work as a Front End Web Developer in a remote environment with a company that is right for me.
+If you take an opportunity to hire me, it will be worth it because I am a very driven person who works well in picking up new tasks and assignments.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=bugsbrog&label=Profile%20views&color=0e75b6&style=flat" alt="bugsbrog" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=bugsbrog" alt="bugsbrog" /></a> </p>